2024

 84” x 108”

-I create multi-faceted works offering meaning and movement both within a piece and in its site-specific context.
-In the case of The Moose, the site was chosen to encourage and enhance multiple views and interpretations.
-From some angles, the viewer will not see the moose at all, even when standing in close proximity; from other vantage points, the shape is clearly defined.
+I create multi-faceted works offering meaning and movement.
+Gustav’s site was chosen to encourage and enhance multiple views and interpretations.
 A viewer, passing by on the water, will register the silhouette and pause to consider its meaning.
-I created the cutout shapes within the moose both to suggest the moose’s natural habitat and to create a way for the winds coming off the lake to blow through easily.
+The shapes within the moose suggest the moose’s natural habitat: ponds, leaves, clouds.
 In this piece I pose a larger invitation to open up and examine the many different ways in which we can see ourselves.

 The beauty of Corten steel is the rich patina that continues to develop in the elements over time.
 A living work of art intended to change.